Skip to Content

 Leading up to the election, Democratic candidate and current vice president Kamala Harris visited nearby Johnstown, PA on Sept.
 20, while Representative Alexandria Ocasio-Cortez held a rally in support of Harris at the State Theater on Oct.
 18. On Oct.
 20, Pennsylvania Governor Josh Shapiro met up with the governors of Michigan, Maine, New Mexico, and Wisconsin as a part of the Blue Wall Bus Tour stop in State College in support of the Harris-Walz campaign.
 Most recently, senate candidate Bob Casey held a rally at a Centre County farm on Oct.
 24.

 On the Republican side, former candidate Vivek Ramaswamy visited State College on Oct.
 17 as a part of a tour with Turning Point USA, and the Team Trump Bus Tour stopped by Medlar Field on Oct.
-22. This weekend, Senate candidate Dave McCormick will be hosting a tailgate as part of his campaign.
+22. This past weekend, Senate candidate Dave McCormick planned to host a tailgate as part of his campaign.

 With the election a day away, and Pennsylvania a critical swing state, State College continues to be a focus for candidates on both sides of the political aisle.